Saban39/11-Kubernetes_on_AWS-EKS/README.md

 # 11 - Kubernetes on AWS - EKS
-## Exercises for Module "Kubernetes on AWS"
+## My notes, work, solutions, and test results for Module "Kubernetes on AWS"